davidryan59/ji-rcn/README.md

 new JInterval()                 // Create unison interval with width 1/1
 ```

-A JInterval instance stores its interval width internally as a Peo, for exact representations of positive integers and fractions.
-All the different width formats available in the constructer will get converted into a suitable Peo.
+A `JInterval` instance stores its interval width internally as a `Peo`, for exact representations of positive integers and fractions.
+All the different width formats available in the constructer will get converted into a suitable `Peo`.

 The shorthand constructors above can have an extra argument to specify an algorithm, which may be given as a string acronym, a function, or an object combining these (as described above), e.g. `new JInterval(peo, algAcronym)`, `new JInterval(num, denom, algFn)` etc.